-Regardless of the social-demographic groups, support for the EU never falls below 80%, according to the survey.
+Regardless of the social-demographic groups, support for the EU in Poland never drops below 80%, according to the survey.
 The same thing goes for political preferences: while supporters of the opposition Civic Platform are the most pro-Europeans (98%), supporters of the ruling Law and Justice party (PiS) are also largely in favour of Poland’s EU membership (90%).

 Economic development, EU funds and the freedom of movement are cited as the main benefits of the EU by Polish respondents, with 85% of Poles stating that the European Union had a positive impact on the Polish economy.